open-gluck/.github/profile/README.md

 # iPhone / iPad

-The [OpenGlück app](https://github.com/open-gluck/opengluck-ios) supports all widgets sizes, including Standby — if you are lucky and have an iPhone with Always-On, this makes a great nighttime BG reader.
+The [OpenGlück app](https://github.com/open-gluck/opengluck-ios) supports all widgets sizes of iOS 17, including Standby — if you are lucky and have an iPhone with Always-On, this makes a great nighttime BG reader.

 ![iPhone](iphone.png)